VagelisKormazos/Application-for-zoo-management/README.md

 # Application-for-zoo-management
 For this project you will need to implement a Java Console Application for zoo management, where animals will essentially be recorded.

-For this project you will need to implement a Java Console Application for zoo management, where animals will essentially be recorded.
 The generated list will be saved when the program is closed (data that has been loaded/modified will not be lost).
 Saving the data does NOT have to be done in DB, you can use either direct saving to file/files, or the Java Serialization mechanism (again with files).

 Specifically your application will support the following functions as menu options:
 1. View all available zoo animals